Patient Cost Transparency Implementation Guide

 This IG is informed by the No Surprises Act (see Division BB, Title I, Sections 111 and 112), which was enacted as part of the Consolidated Appropriations Act, 2021.
 The No Surprises Act specifically requires that a provider or providers share a GFE with a patient when the patient is self-pay/uninsured or with a payer for insured patients when the patient schedules a service or requests an estimate.
 When the payer receives a GFE, the payer must make an AEOB available to a patient in advance of the service.

 Understanding the need for multiple providers to be able to work together to produce a single GFE in support of the law, this IG provides guidance on how to create this GFE using FHIR.
 This IG introduces a GFE coordination workflow that leverages a Coordinating Platform.
-The Coordinating Platform could be any number of systems - a practice management system, an EHR, a portal, a third party system, etc. When a patient contacts a provider to schedule a service or request an estimate for a service, the provider or facility who schedules the service or receives the request is the convening provider or convening facility per CMS regulation.
+The Coordinating Platform could be any number of systems - a practice management system, an EHR, a portal, a third party system, etc. When a patient contacts a provider to schedule a service or request an estimate for a service, the provider or facility who schedules the service or receives the request is the convening provider or convening facility per current CMS regulation for uninsured/self-pay patients.

 The role a provider plays in this collaboration will change from case to case.
 In some cases, a provider will be a GFE Coordination Requester because the patient’s care is starting with them - the service was scheduled with this provider.
 If this provider is also providing items and services to be included in the GFE, they will also play the role of a GFE Contributor.
 For other patients, the same provider may be a co-provider supporting a different provider or facility with a patient’s period of care, in which case they will only act as a GFE Contributor.
 In either role, the IG provides tools to support the collaboration effort and the production of a single GFE.
 Certain state regulations may also inform which role a provider plays.